IsantePlus/iSantePlus3x/Readme.md

-# Isante3x-traefik
+# Isante3x

-Running Isante3x with traefik as reverse proxy
+Packaged distribution with iSantePlus and the OpenMRS 3.x frontend.
+S

+See https://github.com/IsantePlus/iSantePlus3x/wiki/OpenMRS-3.x-&-iSantePlus:-A-Tutorial for more details!